-JetBlue in partnership with Atlas Air Worldwide, today transported more than 110 tons of much needed supplies to Puerto Rico to aid in relief and recovery efforts.
+JetBlue, in partnership with Atlas Air Worldwide, today transported more than 110 tons of much-needed supplies to Puerto Rico to aid in relief and recovery efforts.
 JetBlue previously outlined its 100x35JetBlue commitment to launch 35 initiatives over 100 days – and beyond to support the immediate needs of crewmembers, customers, and communities in Puerto Rico.
-As part of this initiative, JetBlue has collected generous donations from a variety of like-minded organizations including Food Bank For New York City, American Red Cross and the Afya Foundation.
+As part of this initiative, JetBlue has collected generous donations from a variety of like-minded organizations, including the Food Bank for New York City, the American Red Cross, and the Afya Foundation.
 Atlas Air graciously donated and operated a 747 cargo aircraft to get supplies from New York to San Juan.
-JetBlue is supporting with the logistics and the intake and hand off of donated supplies in Puerto Rico.
+JetBlue is supporting the logistics, intake, and hand-off of donated supplies in Puerto Rico.

-“Atlas Air Worldwide is pleased to have partnered with JetBlue in this humanitarian effort,” said Bill Flynn, president and CEO, Atlas Air Worldwide.
+“Atlas Air Worldwide is pleased to have partnered with JetBlue in this humanitarian effort,” said Bill Flynn, president, and CEO of Atlas Air Worldwide.
 “By joining with JetBlue and donating our aircraft and crew, the supplies that have been gathered and donated by Governor Cuomo and the generous people and organizations in New York will be delivered to Puerto Rico in the quickest and most efficient way possible.”

 - Supplies from the Port Authority of New York and New Jersey to assist as San Juan’s Luis Munoz Marin Airport rebuilds its infrastructure, which will allow for more airlift and capacity into Puerto Rico’s capital.

-- JetBlue and its crewmembers sending relief supplies to crewmembers and family in Puerto Rico.
+- JetBlue and its crewmembers sending relief supplies to crewmembers and families in Puerto Rico.

 - Medical supplies from the Afya Foundation and American Red Cross